GitHub-TC/EmpyrionScripting/README.md

 Some functions require a comma "," others require a simcard ";".<br/>
 Everything in "" are texts and not to be specified.<br/>
 Individuals are to be indicated.<br/>
-One can also display an information on 2 LCD's then at LCDInfo: "Name LCD"; "Name LCD2"<br/>
+One can also display an information on 2 LCD's then at Targets: "Name LCD"; "Name LCD2"<br/>
 You can also display the content of various boxes on an LCD!<br/>

 ---